By: Linda Antinoro, R.D., L.D.N., J.D., C.D.E., Brigham and Women's Hospital, a Harvard affiliated hospital

 Omega-3 Fatty Acids

 Dietary fats can influence inflammation, a major factor in rheumatoid arthritis.
 This is the type of arthritis that occurs as a result of the body's immune system mistakenly launching an attack on the joints.
-High dose fish oil capsules, which are rich in omega-3 fatty acids, have anti-inflammatory action.
-The clinical trials show modest benefit in patients with rheumatoid arthritis.
+Omega-3 rich fish oil may show some benefit in inflammatory arthritis, such as rheumatoid arthritis.

 They can cause unpleasant stomach and intestinal side effects, are high in calories and rather expensive.
 In addition, an excess of omega-3 fatty acids potentially can lower the amount of omega-6 fatty acids from sources such as corn, safflower and cottonseed oils.
 This imbalance actually may promote inflammation.